Engineering work experience

 Read more about opportunities for women in engineering.

-The Royal Academy of Engineering runs a Research Internships Scheme, funded by the Department for Science Innovation and Technology.
-Lasting from four to 12 weeks, students from underrepresented groups attending eligible universities - including the University of Exeter and the University of York - will get to work on some of the most challenging problems facing society.
+For four to 12 weeks, students from underrepresented groups attending eligible universities - including the University of Exeter and the University of York - will work on some of society's most challenging problems.
+Past projects include exploring the use of drones for emergency response and conducting medical engineering research into artificial limbs.

-EDF Energy seeks students with a predicted 2:1 undergraduate degree in a science, engineering, maths, IT or a business-related subject for its year-long work placement scheme.
+EDF Energy seeks students with a predicted 2:1 undergraduate degree in a STEM (science, technology, engineering and maths) subject or a business-related degree for its year-long work placement scheme.

 - strong team player